desklabs/Desk-CSV-Importer/CSV_Spec.md

 Every customer has a maximum of 1 value for each of these fields: id, first\_name, last\_name, title and company\_id
-Every customer can have multiple values for email, phone and address.
+Every customer can have multiple values for email (10), phone (10) and address (5).
 To accommodate this, we have adopted the format as follows:

 -   Emails - email\_home, email\_work, email\_mobile, email\_other